The Home Features Insurance Companies Fear Most

 Insurance companies think of pools and hot tubs as a constant liability hazard.
 It may be fun to have the neighborhood over for a summer party, but you become liable for anyone who uses your pool regardless of whether they have permission to do so.
 Between 2005 and 2014, there were more than 3,500 drownings annually, on average, in the United States.

 If you’re installing a pool at your house, the Insurance Information Institute recommends raising the limits of your home insurance liability coverage to $300,000 – $500,000.
 You should also consider an umbrella insurance policy that provides additional liability coverage.
-Most insurance companies also require you to build a fence around your pool to prevent injuries.
+Most insurance companies also require you to take pool safety precautions, like installing a fence around your pool to prevent injuries.

 5. Basements